-The Transect Based Scenario, places 45% (2383 acres) of the total district lands in conservation, creates concentrated mixed-use, walkable development nodes with densities as high as twenty-five(25) dwelling units an acre while maintaining a reasonable, relative to Nassau County, 4.3 dwelling units per acre of land density across the upland portions of the WBD as a whole.
+The Transect Based Scenario, places 45% (2383 acres) of the total district lands in conservation, creates concentrated mixed-use, walkable development nodes with densities as high as twenty-five(25) dwelling units an acre while maintaining a reasonable residential density, relative to Nassau County, between 1.8 dwelling units per acre and 5.4 dwelling units per acre of land across the upland portions of the WBD as a whole.

-- At 80% build-out under this scenario, the WBD can accommodate 12,261 dwelling units (19,536 people) and has the potential to capture twenty-seven (27) percent of the total projected County population expansion between 2019 and 2045.
-Resulting a residential density of 4.3du/ac. - At 50% build-out under this scenario, the WBD can accommodate 9,808 dwelling units (15,628 people) and has the potential to capture twenty-one (21) percent of the total projected County population expansion between 2019 and 2045.
-Resulting in a residential density of 3.4du/ac. - Unlike any of the previous development scenarios, the Transect Based Scenario includes a minimum residential build-out (can't build less than a defined number of dwelling units).
-The WBD requires at least 5,111 dwelling units (8,143 people) be constructed.
-At the absolute minimum build-out, the WBD will capture ten (10) percent of the total projected County population expansion between 2019 and 2045. - The Transect Based Scenario is the only scenario that facilitates market based mixed-use development.
+- At 75% build-out under this scenario, the WBD can accommodate 11,617 dwelling units (26,333 people) and has the potential to capture thirty-seven (37) percent of the total projected County population expansion between 2019 and 2045.
+Resulting a residential density of 4 dwelling units per developable acre. - At 50% build-out under this scenario, the WBD can accommodate 7,745 dwelling units (17,555 people) and has the potential to capture twenty-four (24) percent of the total projected County population expansion between 2019 and 2045.
+Resulting in a residential density of 2.7 dwelling units per developable acre. - Unlike any of the previous development scenarios, the Transect Based Scenario includes a minimum residential build-out (can't build less than a defined number of dwelling units).
+The WBD requires at least 5,147 dwelling units • (11,667 people) be constructed.
+At the absolute minimum build-out, the WBD will capture fifteen (15) percent of the total projected County population expansion between 2019 and 2045. - The Transect Based Scenario is the only scenario that facilitates market based mixed-use development.
 As described in Section 3.3 WB CCB, based on the methodologies to calculate a Jobs-to Housing Balance Ratio as utilized in the Nassau County 2010 Evaluation and Appraisal Report (EAR) based amendments as accepted by the Department of Community Affairs (DCA), the WBD has the potential to produce a Jobs-to-Housing Balance Ratio between 1.29 jobs per 1 dwelling unit and 1.57 jobs per 1 dwelling unit.
 The Amelia Concourse Analogue Study Area has a Jobs to Housing Balance Ratio 0.044 jobs per 1 dwelling unit.

-As stated in the WB CCB, it is the County's intent to capture 15-25% of the overall County growth by 2045 in the WBD.
-The Transect Based Scenario is the only development scenario analyzed as part of the WB CCB that
+As stated in the WB CCB, it is the County's intent to capture 15-35% of the overall County growth by 2045 in the WBD.
+The Transect Based Scenario is the only development scenario analyzed as part of the WB CCB that has the capacity, if implemented via the standards of the WB CCB, to implement the goals and objectives of the Vision 2032 Plan and 2030 Comprehensive Plan while also capturing the targeted amount of County wide growth within the WBD.